-Matt Herron is a writer and photographer whose career has spanned the turbulent 1960s in the American South.
-This site offers a look at several of his books, recent shows, and other projects he is working on.
+Matt Herron was a writer and photographer whose career spanned the turbulent 1960s in the American South.
+This site offers a look at several of his books, recent shows, and other projects he worked on.

 His most recent book is Mississippi Eyes: The Story and Photography of the Southern Documentary Project.